f-klubben/stregsystemet/achievements.md

 # Achievements database structure

-`Achievement` defines an achievement with a title, description, icon, and optional timing rules.
+`Achievement` defines an achievement with a title, description, and icon.
-Only one of begin_at or duration can be set.
+You can set either Active From or Active Duration to specify when tracking begins.
+Linked to one or more tasks that specify the criteria to earn the achievement, plus optional constraints.

-`AchievementConstraint` is an optional time-based restrictions (e.g., date, time, weekday) tied to an achievement.
+`AchievementConstraint` Optional time-based restrictions (e.g., date, time, weekday).
 Useful for limiting when an achievement can be completed.

-`AchievementTask` defines what a user must do to earn an achievement.
-Linked to a product, category, alcohol_content, or caffeine_content — only one of these may be set.
+`AchievementTask` Defines the requirements a user must meet to earn the achievement.
-Supports different task types like spending/remaining funds.
+Includes a goal and a task type (e.g., purchase a specific product, buy from a category, consume a certain amount of alcohol, etc.).

-`AchievementComplete` tracks when a member completes an achievement.
-Each member can only complete an achievement once.
+`AchievementComplete` Records when a member completes an achievement.
+Each member can complete an achievement only once.

 ## How to Add an Achievement

 ### What Achievements Can Track

+- Purchases of specific products or categories
+- Any purchase in general
-- Product or category purchase amounts
+- Amounts of alcohol or caffeine consumed
 - Used or remaining funds
-- Alcohol or caffeine content

 ### Optional Constraints